When Bears become Art

 The Gathering Place is inviting the community to participate in several ways:

-Coloring Book Drawing: In a separate project, artists are invited to submit one or more original bear-themed drawings for the “Bears in the Summit” coloring book.
+One-of-a-Kind Coloring Book: In a separate project, artists are invited to submit one or more original bear-themed drawings for the “Bears in the Summit” coloring book.
 Drawings can depict a natural-style bear, a cartoon bear, or a bear in popular culture, such as a teddy bear, Smokey the Bear or Baloo.
 Again, artists of all abilities are encouraged to participate.
+There is no stipend for this portion of the project.

 Join the “Bears in the Summit” Committee: The Gathering Place welcomes community members to help out on the project committee.
 The committee will choose the artwork for the bear statues and coloring book, create fun, family-friendly and inclusive activities for the dedication day in July, and help to promote the project.